Kōsaku Aruga: Biography

 In April 1945, under Operation-Ten Gō, Yamato was assigned on a suicide mission against the American forces at the Battle of Okinawa.
 Given only enough fuel for a one-way mission and only a cruiser and eight destroyers as an escort, Yamato was to wreak havoc on the American landing operation, and to beach herself on the Okinawa shore as a coastal fortress.
 On April 7, 1945, Yamato was sunk by waves of U.S. Navy carrier-based aircraft.
-Aruga went down with his ship.
+Aruga refused to leave, lashed himself to the binnacle, and went down with his ship.
 He was posthumously promoted two steps in rank to vice admiral.